 South Cambridgeshire hotel designated for asylum seekers by the Home Office

-The Home Office informed local councils that they intended to use the Bar Hill Hotel as accommodation for Asylum Seekers in February 2023.
-This is part of a national programme throughout the UK to help provide accommodation whilst their asylum applications were processed and determined.
-Since the Home Office announced their plans, we have worked with partners to ensure the local community was informed.
+The Home Office informed the Council in February 2023 of their intention to use the Bar Hill Hotel as accommodation for asylum seekers, as part of a national programme to provide housing whilst asylum applications are processed and determined.
+Since the announcement, we have worked closely with partners to ensure the local community has been kept informed.
+The Council has now been advised by the Home Office that the use of the hotel for this purpose will come to an end in the coming months.

 Frequently asked questions